NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

 The installation steps are the same as for Linux.
 It is important to note that:

-- An error may be shown about not being able to verfy the developers.
+- An error may be shown about not being able to verify the developers.
 That can be overridden in the Privacy & Security settings of the system.

 - Running the programs the first time will be slow, as Rosetta will